 No. MoneyPak cards are as good as cash and should be treated like cash.
 MoneyPak cards do not have an expiration date.
 However, we recommend using your MoneyPak card as soon as possible because unlike cash users can only load it on specific prepaid debit cards.
 If users decide they do not want the MoneyPak card, after all, they can request a refund which will take approximately 1-2 weeks.

 Yes, you can cancel your MoneyPak card.
 Users that wish to cancel their MoneyPak card will be required to fill out a form on MoneyPak official refund page and request a refund.
 MoneyPak will review the form and contact the MoneyPak owner.
 The refund process takes approximately 1-2 weeks.
 We recommend each user go over their prepaid debit card needs before purchasing a MoneyPak.
 Requesting a refund constantly may present problems in the future.

 Can I Reuse A MoneyPak Card?

 No. Users cannot reuse the same MoneyPak card.
-MoneyPak cards are meant to be used only once and then discarded.
+Consumers should discard the MoneyPak card after use.
 However, users can purchase as many MoneyPak cards as needed.
 Users can not use the same validation code more than once.
 This is likely to prevent further fraud/scam than there already are.